Black Friday 2020 Echo deals: Nearly all of Amazon's smart devices are on sale now

 The Amazon Echo Auto is a clever little device that ports Alexa into your car, letting the voice assistant speak and play music through your stereo.
 At $30 off, it's a solid deal for anyone wanting to smarten up their non-voice-equipped car.

-Discuss: Black Friday 2020 Amazon Echo deals: Echo Show 8, Ring Video Doorbell and more
+Discuss: Black Friday Amazon Echo deals: Echo Show 8, Echo Dot, Ring Video Doorbell and more at the year's lowest prices

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.